Billing and Hiring

 How should you be communicating with your lawyer once you’ve hired them?

-A lawyer will have dozens of cases going simultaneously, just like a doctor may have literally hundreds of patients.
+More than other types of lawyers, a criminal defence lawyer will have dozens of cases going simultaneously.
+Just like a doctor may have literally hundreds of patients.
 When you go see your doctor, he looks over your file each time before he talks to you.

 Lawyers also keep very detailed files on their clients.
 Your lawyer may need to look over your file to double-check the details of your case, and you will get better service from them if you make appointments to call them.
 It’s also best if you make a list of the specific things that you want to ask them.